geethagrs/NetworkWalks-CyberSecurity/Lab1-B082-GR/README.md

 ![](10.network-verificaton.png)
 ---

-# 🐞 Problems Encountered & Solutions
+# 🐞 Expected Problems & Solutions

-Documenting problems is an important part of the project.
+Since I have been already worked on other Hypervisors and Kali linux 2025 version, I did not face any issues while launching the virtual machine, but you might face some problems as follows:

 ## Problem 1.
 Internet Connectivity After Static IP Configuration

 After manually configuring the IPv4 settings, Internet connectivity may fail depending on the Kali/NetworkManager configuration.

-One workaround used during this lab was:
+You can solve this problem by running following command in kali linux virtual machine

 ```bash
 sudo nmcli connection modify "Wired connection 1" ipv4.dad-timeout 0
 ```

-The network connection was then restarted/rebooted and connectivity was tested again.
+In this process, network connection will be restarted/rebooted and connectivity will set to active state.

 > **Important:** Network interface and connection names may differ between systems.
 Students should first identify their actual connection name before running an `nmcli` command.